Verifying Chemical Reaction Network Implementations: A Pathway Decomposition Approach: Introduction

 In our further discussions, we will restrict our attention to implementation CRNs that satisfy the condition that we call ``tidiness.''
 Informally stated, tidy CRNs are implementation CRNs which do not get ``stuck'' in the way that CRN4 got stuck above, i.e., they always can ``clean up'' intermediate species.
 This means that any intermediate species that are produced during the evolution of the system can eventually turn back into species of the target CRN.
 Of course, the algorithm we present in this paper for testing our definition of correctness will also be able to test whether the given implementation is tidy.

 Finally, we briefly mention that many CRN implementations also involve what are called ``fuel'' and ``waste'' species, in addition to the already mentioned intermediate species.
-Fuel species are helper species that are assumed to be always present in the system at fixed concentration, whereas waste species are chemically inert species that sometimes get produced as a byproduct of implemented pathways.
+Fuel species are helper species that are assumed to be always present in the system at fixed concentration, whereas waste species are chemically inert species that sometimes get produced as a byproduct of implemented pathways (see CRN6 of Figure \ref{fig:crn_implementation} or for a more detailed explanation Example \#1 of Section \ref{sec:case}).
 While our core theory addresses the version of the problem in which there is no fuel or waste species, as we demonstrate in Section \ref{section:discussion}, it can easily be extended to handle the general case with fuel and waste species, using existing tools.